 In summary, Acceptable Ads are the ones we, the users, decide we accept

-Why have more than 300 million consumers installed adblocking software on their computers?
+Why is Adblock Plus active on over 100 million devices?
 To stop annoying advertisements!
 Unfortunately, blocking all ads deprives legitimate websites of critical revenue, and stops perfectly good advertising from being seen.
 Fortunately, users can whitelist the websites and ad networks that present only Acceptable Ads, which means you can use adblockers selectively to tip the balance in favor of ads that truly inform.
 You are in control!

 With your vote-up of this manifesto, we can encourage advertisers, ad agencies, publishers, websites and their users to come together and support these guidelines for Acceptable Ads.
 Collectively, we can make the Internet a better place for everyone.
 We invite you to join us!

 Signed, the Members of the Acceptable Ad Coalition: